PST on engineering and geoscience services

 Disbursements

-Generally, a disbursement is a request for the reimbursement of an out-of-pocket expense incurred by a provider of engineering or geoscience services, on behalf of a particular client, as a result of a billing by a third party.
-For example, travel costs related to a project.
+Generally, disbursements are requests for the reimbursement of an out-of-pocket expense incurred by a provider of engineering or geoscience services, on behalf of a particular client, often as a result of a billing by a third party.
 An engineering firm may also charge clients a flat-rate disbursement recovery charge as a percentage of their fees.

 Exemptions